RMHogervorst/modelserver/README.md

 The server handles these things and puts them into a database.
 (this is inspired by the MLflow python package that does this and more) I think this is most like MLFlow - Tracking.

+You can find this project on [gitlab](https://gitlab.com/rmhogervorst/modelserver) and [github](https://github.com/RMHogervorst/modelserver).

 ## How to run
 Right now, clone this repo somewhere.